Izziboi/Food_Drug_Prediction/README.md

 [231, 336, 278, 398, 3655, 7310, 547, 626, 16411, 725, 2033, 433, 463, 378, 477, 419, 5201, 1419]

 Therefore it is so far an unknown substance, until it is included in the database with its label.
 What I expected the random forest algorithm to do is to give an indication that the fingerprint does not match any of them in the database; but it could not.<br>
 Conversely, this algorithm could give a fair idea of what went on during the classification and eventual prediction.
-These visualizations are the core objectives of this project<br>
+These visualizations are the core objectives of this project.<br>
 </p>

 ## Summary